leozangulo/aimastermind/security.md

 When saved, your data is stored in a dedicated IBM Cloud Object Storage bucket that is associated with your project.

 Data that is stored in your project storage bucket is encrypted at rest and in motion.
 You can delete your stored data at any time.
+Data is encrypted at rest using AES-256 and in motion using TLS 1.2 or TLS 1.3.

 if !vml![IBM watsonx data security](secure.fld/image002.png)endif *Figure 2: IBM watsonx data security*